theharshaverma/CafeMenuCSS/README.md

 # CafeMenuCSS
 A simple cafe menu webpage built using HTML & CSS as part of the freeCodeCamp curriculum.

+## About
+FreeCodeCamp course project to learn the most common HTML tags by building Cafe Menu.
 📌 Features

 Styled cafe menu with coffee and dessert sections.